Okabe Motonobu

-In 1560, After his lord Imagawa Yoshimoto was killed at the Battle of Okehazama, he kept fighting and even retrieved his lord's corpse.
-Following the clan's collapse he switched allegiance to the Takeda clan and defended Takatenjin Castle.
+In 1560, after his lord Imagawa Yoshimoto was killed at the Battle of Okehazama, he kept fighting and even retrieved his lord's corpse.
+Following the clan's collapse, he switched his allegiance to the Takeda clan and defended Takatenjin Castle.

-In 1581, He died in the Siege of Takatenjin when he was attacked by Tokugawa forces.
+In 1581, he died in the Siege of Takatenjin against Honda Tadakatsu when he and his troops were attacked by Tokugawa Ieyasu's forces.